 Trailhead on the summit is on the west side of Hudson Terrace by Linwood Park in Fort Lee.
 The trail goes up steps and along a sidewalk beside the Palisades Interstate Parkway, down steps to overlap the Long Path briefly, then follows steep stone steps down to the traffic circle at the intersection of Henry Hudson Drive and Ross Dock Approach Road, through a tunnel beneath the circle, and down more stone steps to its trailhead just south of Ross Dock Picnic Area on the Shore Trail.
-(Steep: elevation 250 ft.)
+(Steep: 320 ft. climb)

 Dyckman Hill Trail (yellow markers)

 Trailhead on the summit is at the Englewood Cliffs park entrance, from which the trail parallels Dyckman Hill Road through several underpasses, crosses Henry Hudson Drive, and then descends stone steps to the south end of Englewood Picnic Area.
-(Moderate: elevation 300 ft.)
+(Moderate: 340 ft. climb)

 Huyler’s Landing Trail (red markers)

 Trailhead on the summit is on the Long Path about 0.5 mi. south of Alpine Lookout.
 The trail follows a relatively gradual grade to Henry Hudson Drive, which it overlaps for about 50 yards (hikers should use caution here), then continues to its junction with the Shore Trail about 1.5 mi. south of Alpine Picnic Area & Boat Basin.
-(Moderate: elevation 400 ft.)
+(Moderate: 440 ft. climb)

 Closter Dock Trail (orange markers)

 Trailhead on the summit is on the east side of U.S. Route 9W in Alpine, about 0.25 mi. north of Closter Dock Road.
 The trail passes through a pair of tunnels beneath the Palisades Interstate Parkway, then overlaps the Long Path north about 0.25 mi. to a small tunnel beneath Alpine Approach Road.
 The trail then goes down a series of switchbacks to its junction with the Shore Trail, just north of Alpine Picnic Area & Boat Basin.
-(Steep: elevation 400 ft.)
+(Moderate–Steep: 360 ft. climb)

 Forest View Trail (blue-and-white markers)

 Trailhead on the summit is on the east side of U.S. Route 9W in Alpine, about 2.5 mi. north of Closter Dock Road.
 The trail crosses a pedestrian bridge over the Palisades Interstate Parkway, then overlaps the Long Path north about 0.5 mi. to the Women’s Federation Monument and down a steep ravine.
 After it branches east from the Long Path, the Forest View Trail steeply descends through a series of switchbacks to its junction with the Shore Trail, about 3 mi. north of Alpine Picnic Area & Boat Basin.
-(Very steep: elevation 500 ft.)
+(Steep: 520 ft. climb)

-- Click to download a hike description that begins and ends at Fort Lee Historic Park (moderate, about 5.5 mi., 2.5 hrs. round-trip).
+Click to download a map keyed to a hike description that starts and ends at Fort Lee Historic Park.

-- Click to download a hike description that begins and ends at Englewood Picnic Area in Englewood Cliffs (moderate, about 4.5 mi., 2 hrs. round-trip).
+Click to download a map keyed to a hike description that starts and ends at Englewood Picnic Area, headed north.